JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 ### The Tradeoff

-Julia is fast because it's compiled, unlike R and Python which (loosely speaking) the computer just reads one line at a time.
-Julia compiles things "just-in-time", which means that right before you use a function for the first time, it will take a moment to pre-process the code section for the machine.
+Julia is fast because it's compiled, unlike R and Python where (loosely speaking) the computer just reads one line at a time.
+Julia compiles things "just-in-time": right before you use a function for the first time, it will take a moment to pre-process the code section for the machine.
 Subsequent calls don't need to be re-compiled and are very fast.

+An example: if you are doing 100,000 stochastic projections, the first projection might take 1 second to compile, but 1/100th of a second for the other 99,999 runs.
+In Python, that same calculation might take 1/10th of a second for each computation.
+The former would take about 15 minutes, the latter 2.75 hours — an example of just a 10x advantage.

 Typically the compilation is very fast (milliseconds), but in the most complicated cases it can be several seconds.
 One of these is the "time-to-first-plot" issue because it's the most common one users encounter: super-flexible plotting libraries have a lot of things to pre-compile.
 So in the case of plotting, it can take several seconds to display the first plot after starting Julia, but then it's remarkably quick and easy to create an animation of your model results.
 The time-to-first plot is a solvable problem that's receiving a lot of attention from the core developers and will get better with future Julia releases.

 For users working with a lot of data or complex calculations (like actuaries!), the runtime speedup is worth a few seconds at the start.

 ## Does Choice of Tools Matter?